+ Why Should You Care About Google Alternatives?

 There are dozens of other issues and problems, but most of them fall under one of these three categories.
 And eventually, once the search industry gains some worthy competitors, people will begin to realize that Google isn’t all that it seems.
 At this point, healthy competition will follow.
 And it’s a good idea to be prepared for this shift by already having a basic understanding of what’s out there.

-Again, Google should certainly be the focus of any SEO and search strategy, but savvy business owners and marketers should at least be aware of what else exists.
+Again, Google should certainly be the focus of any SEO, Google search alternatives or other Google alternatives and search strategy, but savvy business owners and marketers should at least be aware of what else exists.

 As things stand today, these are the most worthy alternative search engines on the web: